-- 2. The Melbourne water supply system includes 10 major reservoirs and associated catchments that are used to harvest and store water, and the network of pipelines, pump stations, and tanks that are used to supply water to households and businesses across Melbourne and the surrounding region.
+- 2. The Melbourne water supply system includes 10 major reservoirs and associated catchments that are used to harvest and store water, a network of pipelines, pump stations, and tanks that are used to supply water to households and businesses across Melbourne and the surrounding region.
 The total system storage capacity of the 10 major reservoirs is 1,812 gigalitres (GL).
 The Victorian Desalination Project (VDP), located near Wonthaggi, is connected by an 84 kilometre underground transfer pipeline to Cardinia Reservoir in the Melbourne water supply system.
 The VDP is operated by AquaSure, and can supply up to 150 GL/year, or around one third of Melbourne's current annual water demand.
-Bulk Entitlements to water produced by the VDP are held by the metropolitan water businesses (Greater Western Water, South East Water and Yarra Valley Water). - Melbourne's water storages supply water to the metropolitan water businesses; the regional water businesses including Barwon Water, Westernport Water, Gippsland Water and South Gippsland Water; for the environment on behalf of the Victorian Environmental Water Holder (VEWH); and from Thomson Reservoir for Southern Rural Water irrigators. - 4.
-At 1 January 2022, around 56% of the water stored in Melbourne's water supply system was available for greater Melbourne.
-The rest was held by other water entitlement holders such as regional water businesses, the Victorian Environmental Water Holder (VEWH) and irrigators or is water that is inaccessible under normal operating conditions (refer to Melbourne's Water Outlook 2022 for further detail). - 5.
-During severe drought years such as 2006, storage volumes can drop by as much as 20% in a 12-month period.
-As the capacity of the VDP is less than average annual water demand this means that operational volumes only meet a proportion of water demand, and during drought periods water security is dependent on the volume of water already accumulated in water storage at the start of these periods.
+Bulk Entitlements to water produced by the VDP are held by the metropolitan water businesses (Greater Western Water, South East Water and Yarra Valley Water). - Melbourne's water storages supply water to the metropolitan water businesses; the regional water businesses including Barwon Water, Westernport Water, Gippsland Water and South Gippsland Water; for the environment on behalf of the Victorian Environmental Water Holder (VEWH); and Southern Rural Water's irrigation customers. - 4.
+At 1 January 2023, around 64% of the water stored in Melbourne's water supply system was available for greater Melbourne.
+The rest was held by other water entitlement holders such as regional water businesses, the Victorian Environmental Water Holder (VEWH) and irrigators or is water that is inaccessible under normal operating conditions (refer to Melbourne's Water Outlook 2023 for further detail). - 5.
+During severe drought years such as 2006/07, storage volumes can decline by as much as 20% of total system storage capacity in a 12-month period.
+As the annual supply capacity of the VDP can only meet a proportion of water demand, during drought periods water security is dependent on the volume of water already accumulated in water storage at the start of these periods. - 6.
+The aim of water supply system planning and operations with both catchment water sources and the VDP is to build and maintain a buffer of water in storage while managing short and long term pricing impacts.
+A sufficient storage buffer is especially critical during severe drought periods.
+These periods could last for more than a decade, as experienced in the 1997-2009 Millennium Drought.
+Thomson Reservoir, which provides around 60% of total system storage capacity, is Melbourne's drought reserve and in 2022 filled for the first time since 1996.
+Thomson Reservoir is a large reservoir relative to its net inflow and while at capacity it provides reserves for major droughts, it can only fill from natural inflow.
+Operation of the VDP reduces water transfers from Thomson and other reservoirs and therefore is key to enabling the water supply system to manage water volumes from year to year and over extended time frames.